noscripter/ycmd/JAVA_SUPPORT.md

 Much like the initialisation sequence, the LSP shutdown sequence is a bit fiddly.
 2 things are required:

 1. A `shutdown` request-reply.
-The server tides up and _prepares to die!_
+The server tidies up and _prepares to die!_
 2. An `exit` notification.
 We tell the server to die.

 This isn't so bad, but jdt.ls is buggy and actually dies without responding to